 Launch a Falling Walls Lab

 The Falling Walls Lab is an innovative format for academic institutions to showcase the quality, diversity, and passion of their next generation of top researchers.
-100 aspiring scientists present their research projects to their peers, a distinguished jury, and the general public, promoting ideas and fostering interdisciplinary networks – in 3-minute talks.
+100 aspiring scientists present their research projects to their peers, a distinguished jury, and the general public, promoting ideas and fostering interdisciplinary networks.

 If you are interested in hosting a Falling Walls Lab at your academic institution, please contact us via email@example.com.
 We will then be in touch once we have reviewed your proposal.
 The following walk-through will provide you with insights and recommendations on how to organise the event:

 The first step is to inform us about the planned date of your Falling Walls Lab your event can be listed on our website as soon as possible.
 The Falling Walls Foundation does not demand any license fees, yet we ask you to secure a high standard in the selection of participants and jury to ensure the integrity of the competition.
 If this is at question, we may withdraw your permission to host a Lab.

 Falling Walls Labs can be hosted by academic institutions, or in cooperation with an academic institution or science academy as a main partner.
 Potential co-hosts can help distribute the call for applications and nominate jury members.
 Please inform us who your partners are.